 Petty Betties – This baseball bat carrying troupe, calls themselves the “pettiest marching troupe to walk the streets of New Orleans.”
 They were formed in 2016 and first paraded in 2018.

-Ritmeaux Krewe – Their name of the first every Latin dance marching group is a play on the Spanish word for rhythm (ritmo) with a Louisiana twist.
+Ritmeaux Krewe – The name of the very first Latin dance marching group is a play on the Spanish word for rhythm (ritmo) with a Louisiana twist.
 Since 2016, the marching club's mission has been “to promote Hispanic/Latino heritage through Latin dance and music."

 Roux La La – Founded in 2009, this group get its name from the roux (a base for gumbo).
-According to their website, they are “New Orleans’ official swamp steppin’, booty shakin’, booze guzzlin’, pot stirrin’, GLITTER IN YOUR FACE female dance troupe.
-Their aim is to “better our community one sequin at a time.”
+According to their website, they are “New Orleans’ official swamp steppin’, booty-shakin', booze guzzlin’, pot stirrin’, GLITTER IN YOUR FACE female dance troupe.
+They aim to “better our community one sequin at a time.”

 610 Stompers – These “Ordinary Men with Extraordinary Moves”, have become world-famous since their founding in 2009, the year the Saints made their very first Super Bowl appearance.
 They’ve performed in the Macy’s Thanksgiving Day Parade at the Kentucky Derby.